VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog6types.md

 `char my_string[100] = "Hello World\n"`

 This is different from the above in that the first example made exactly enough space while this one would let us put up to 100 characters in the string.
+If we know for sure that we won't need the extra space, we don't have to do this (though, if that's the case, this should really be `const char my_string[] = "Hello World\n"` - we'll get there)

 Also, this lets you declare an array before you use it.
 For example, if you know you need a place to put data before you've actually computed it.
 As a sort of stupid example, this code will make an array with 10 elements and populate each element with the numbers 0, 10, 20, ...
 90.